 - Who or what is being transported;

+- What the purpose of transporting is;

 - How large the vehicle is;

-- What the purpose of transporting is;

 - The number of passengers.1

 To work as a standard commercial driver for passengers, you must first obtain a "P" (passenger) endorsed driver's license.
 To work as a school bus driver, you must have both a "P" (passenger) and "S" (school) endorsed driver's license.